Julie-Montague/Fairness-Check/README.md

 # Credit-Card-Default-Fairness-Check
 # OVERVIEW
 This is a supervised machine learning project that uses the kaggle credit card dataset to compare fairness violations across several models.
-The goal is to monitor the model performance - fairness tradeoff.
+The goal is to monitor the model performance - fairness tradeoff using age as the sensitive attribute.
 # DATASET
 The dataset is can be obtained from Kaggle and contains variables of different features taken into account during the loan approval process are used to predict if a loan application will be approved or rejected.
 # Feature Description